New Zealand raven: Description

-The Chatham raven was significantly larger than the New Zealand raven, and probably the world's fourth- or fifth-largest passerine.
-They had long, broad bills that were not as arched as those of some of the Hawaiian crow (C. hawaiiensis).
-Presumably, they were black all over like all their close relatives.
-There do not seem to be recorded oral traditions of this subspecies - most of the Moriori people, after whom this subspecies was named, were eventually killed or enslaved by Māori explorers, and little of their natural history knowledge has been preserved.
+The Chatham subspecies was significantly larger than the two New Zealand ones, and probably the world's fourth- or fifth-largest passerine.
+They had long, broad bills that were not as arched as those of the Hawaiian crow (C. hawaiiensis).
+Presumably, they were black all over like all of their close relatives.
+There do not seem to be recorded oral traditions of this species - most of the Moriori people, after whom this species was named, were eventually killed or enslaved by Māori explorers, and little of their natural history knowledge has been preserved.
 Thus, it cannot be completely ruled out that like some congeners, such as the pied raven, they had partially white or grey plumage.

+Although this species is generally considered to have become extinct before the arrival of European colonists, there is one eyewitness record from the late 1840s in PIgeon Bay, Banks Peninsula:

+Ornithologist John Healy…spent over a month with the author’s father (Mr. E. Hay, of Pigeon Bay) in 1847 or 1848, during which time he added materially to his specimens.
+Mr. Healy was collecting for the British Museum, and was specially anxious to secure a large black crow, which was very rare.
+Two of these birds had been shot before he came, and had been eaten.
+A few days after he had left Pigeon Bay, Peter Brown shot another, which was also eaten in a stew with pigeons, which were then very numerous.
+The author has only seen three of these birds, and two of those he saw after they had been shot.
+The third was secured by Peter Brown, and the author saw it two or three times before it was bagged.
+The bird was larger than a wild pigeon, and smaller than a fowl.
+It was glossy black, with a strong beak like a fowl’s.
+It had poor flight, and generally frequented the same part of the bush.

 Ecology

 Remains of New Zealand ravens are most common in Pleistocene and Holocene coastal sites.
-On the coast, it may have frequented the seal and penguin colonies or fed in the intertidal zone, as does the Tasmanian forest raven (C. tasmanicus).
+On the coast, it may have frequented the seal and penguin colonies or fed in the intertidal zone, as does the forest raven (C. tasmanicus) of Tasmania.
 It may also have depended on fruit, like the New Caledonian crow (C. moneduloides), but it is difficult to understand why a fruit eater would have been most common in coastal forest and shrubland when fruit was distributed throughout the forest.